Have a plan

 Deadlines for filing U.S. tax returns

-If you are a U.S. person living in Canada, you have an automatic extension to June 15 to file your U.S. tax return, but any tax due must be paid by April 15.
-Interest will be charged on any unpaid tax from April 15, but no late-filing penalties will be assessed if you file by June 15 and attach a statement to your return explaining you are living outside of the United States.
+If you are a U.S. person living in Canada, you have an automatic extension to June 15 to file your U.S. tax return, but any tax due must be paid by April 17.
+Interest will be charged on any unpaid tax from April 17, but no late-filing penalties will be assessed if you file by June 15 and attach a statement to your return explaining that you are living outside the United States.

-Late-filing income tax penalties are assessed only if there’s a balance due on your return.
-Therefore, if there’s no balance due, you should not be subject to any late-filing income tax penalties.
+Late-filing income tax penalties are assessed only if there’s a balance due on your return: if there’s no balance due, you should not be subject to any late-filing income tax penalties.
 Find out more.